 Monitor media reports and keep up to date with the travel advice covering your location.
 Remain alert to both regional tensions given Lebanon’s links and proximity to Syria, and to the potential for sectarian attacks.

 There’s a threat of kidnapping in Lebanon.
 The Lebanese authorities have warned that foreigners, including westerners could be targeted by kidnappers and other militant groups.
-Kidnappings have occurred in the Bekaa Valley, the Syrian border regions and Beirut, but could take place anywhere in Lebanon.
+Criminal kidnappings have occurred in the Bekaa Valley, most recently of a Saudi national in November 2017, the Syrian border regions and Beirut, but could take place anywhere in Lebanon.

 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and making concessions increases the risk of further hostage-taking.